You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 As a student ambassador, you have the ability to share your passion for the creative arts and inspire others to pursue their dreams in the creative sector.

-As a student ambassador, there's plenty for you to get involved with.
+As a student ambassador at AUB, there's plenty for you to get involved with.
+The work is varied, and this allows you to develop different skills throughout your time on the programme.

 Open Days are important events in our calendar and take place throughout the year.
 You'll have the opportunity to work in various roles, including meet and greet, tour guides, registration assistant and zone ambassadors.
 You're there to enhance the visitor experience, providing valuable insight from the eyes of a student.